Table of Contents

 9. Would It Be Better To Put the Money Elsewhere?

 If you can ask yourself this question, then you’ve arrived.
 You’re thinking of the big picture and wondering whether there may be other things that are more important than what’s in front of you.
-This involves delaying gratification and knowing how to control your spending habits.
+This involves delaying gratification and knowing how to spend money wisely.

 The Psychology Behind Reflecting Before Purchasing

-One common reason why we shop for new (and often similar) things is because we don’t fully appreciate the things we already possess.
+One common reason why people shop for new (and often similar) things is because they don’t fully appreciate the things they already possess.
 But there is a way you can turn this psychology around.

 How Budgeting Can Curb Compulsive Spending